Fs77X/Grounding-GDPR-Exp/README.md

 sudo su postgres # to switch to postgres psql
 CREATE ROLE admin WITH LOGIN;
+CREATE ROLE controller WITH LOGIN;
+CREATE ROLE customer WITH LOGIN;
+CREATE ROLE processor WITH LOGIN;
 CREATE DATABASE the_db;
 GRANT ALL PRIVILEGES ON DATABASE the_db TO admin;
 exit #CTRL+D